Royal Northern College of Music: Faculties

 There is also a School of Conducting within its Graduate School.

+Collection of Historic Musical Instruments

+The RNCM also holds a collection of historic musical instruments.
+The collection is an amalgamation of collections originally assembled by Dr Henry Watson (1846-1911), Josiah Thomas Chapman (1843-1907), and the city of Manchester.
+Collection holdings are listed online as part of the MINIM-UK project.

 Student life

-Students' Union

 The RNCM students' union (RNCMSU) is the main student-run organisation.
 Besides representing the study body, the RNCMSU also plans and organises social programmes and provides peer support for students.
 The RNCMSU is member of the National Union of Students.

-Student housing

 There is a residential hall, Sir Charles Groves Hall, next to the campus.
 Alternatively, students may choose to rent a flat at the Manchester Student Homes, a provider of housing for university students in Manchester run by the Universities.